 Senior cats are prone to teeth and gum problems.
 You may have noticed symptoms such as bad breath (halitosis), redness, bleeding, swelling, and difficulty chewing food.
 Gum disease could be the first symptom of a more significant health issue that ravages your cat’s body.
-Naturally, this means that your pet’s teeth should be regularly inspected and cleaned, but doing so isn’t risk-free.
+This means that your pet’s teeth should be inspected and cleaned, but doing so isn’t risk-free.

 Cleaning the teeth of a senior cat is a fine balancing act between risk and reward.
 If you can do this gradually at home, so much the better.
 If you require the assistance of a professional, take the process slowly.
 This guide will explain how to keep your cat safe from dental problems.

 - 3 Gingivitis and Periodontal Disease in Cats